Canepro/rocketchat-observability/docs/TROUBLESHOOTING.md

 # Make sure .env.example exists and copy it to .env
 cp .env.example .env

-# Or run the setup script
+# Or run the setup script (includes requirements check)
 ./start.sh
 ```